MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-create.md

 ## Next steps

 - To learn how your customers interact with your template app, see [Install, customize, and distribute template apps in your organization](service-template-apps-install-distribute.md).
-- See the [Create a Power BI app offer](/azure/marketplace/partner-center-portal/create-power-bi-app-offer) for details on distributing your app.
+- For details on distributing your app, see the [Create a Power BI app offer](/azure/marketplace/partner-center-portal/create-power-bi-app-offer).
-- For more information, see the [Connect to data in Power BI documentation](index.yml).